-As much as we love our furry friends, we still have to show them what’s acceptable behavior and what isn’t.
-Punishing or disciplining is an important part of training and it’s something you will need to do.
-BUT there’s a big difference between punishing correctly, and incorrectly.
+As much as we love our furry friends, we still have to address bad behavior from time to time.
+Punishing or disciplining is an important part of training and it’s something you will inevitably need to do.
+However, there’s a BIG difference between punishing correctly, and incorrectly.

 This article will explain how to punish/discipline your husky correctly in a way that encourages him to learn and remember for the next time.